HCPLab-SYSU/TAVP/README.md

 ---

 ## TODO LIST
-- [ ] Show the experimental
-results on the Robocasa Benchmark
+- [ ] Show more of the experimental results on the simulation benchmark

 - [ ] Show more experimental results on real world robots